seniorlink-vela/public-api-docs/index.md

 ## Care data

 This is all data specific to a care team - its messaging, and questionnaires related to patient care.

+### Appointments

+The post to appointments allows user to create a calendar event.

+Operations:

+- Create (POST an appointment from a provider and can also optionally share with other members in a care team).

 ### Attachments